-When inspiration strikes, I grab it with both hands and put it on in front of whoever happens to be there.
-Sometimes, that’s just me.
-If it fits nicely, if I can work with it, I make a mental note to use it in a next story.
+When inspiration strikes, I grab it with both hands and pull it in front of whoever happens to be there.
+Sometimes that’s just me.
+If it fits well, if I can work with it, I make a mental note to use it in a next story.
 I don’t dissect my characters on paper, I try them on first-hand and see how they do.
-It is spiritually invigorating to bleed like me, even if I always bleed as somebody else.
-My heart is racing, pumping fresh life, burning the diaries, deleting the child.
-I am my very own work of fiction on paper and off, and this is how I get my fix.
+It’s mentally invigorating to bleed like me, even if I always bleed as someone else.
+My heart is racing, pumping fresh life.
+I am my very own work of fiction, on paper and off, and this is how I get my fix.
 But let me start at the beginning.

-It was going to be either me or this world that was going to make it – and it was going to be the world, no doubt.
-The world as we know it can not be unwritten, and writing in small letters on top of the script will only create chaos and confusion.
-I learned that it was not the way to ask others to read me in my voice; they couldn’t decipher me, and abandoned me after my first paragraphs.
+But the world as we know it can not be unwritten, and to write over it with small letters would only create chaos and confusion.
+Others couldn’t always decipher me and abandoned me after my first paragraphs.
 I could blame them for not learning to read between the lines, or I could rewrite myself from scratch, swap my past for the new and present it to them instead.
-And if they bought it, I could paste it into a hugely absorbing novel with a vivid style and a mad girl for the main character, like they don’t make them anymore.
-And whatever corner of the world they’d have gotten themselves chained up to, when they’d read me they’d say, More please.
+And if they bought it, I could turn it into an extremely compelling novel with a vivid style and a mad girl as the main character, the likes of which no longer exist.
+And whatever corner of the world they’d have gotten themselves chained up in, when they’d read me they’d say, ‘More please’.
 And they’d think it was just a work of fiction, when it was me they read through all along.